openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 ### Local profile (recommended)
 Local profile uses the basal profile manually entered in phone.
 As soon as it is selected, a new tab appears in AAPS, where you can change the profile data read out from the pump if necessary.
 With the next profile switch they are then written to the pump in profile 1.
 This profile is recommended as it does not rely on internet connectivity.

+Your local profiles are part of [exported settings](../Usage/ExportImportSettings.rst).
+So make sure to have a backup in a safe place.

 ![Local Profile settings](../images/LocalProfile_Settings.png)

 Buttons: